OfficeDev/outlook-dev-docs/docs/actionable-messages/get-started.md

 # Get started with actionable messages in Office 365

+> [!IMPORTANT]
+>Actionable Messages (AM) are transitioning from legacy (EAT) authentication to Entra ID–based token authentication.
+The phase-out of legacy authentication is in progress and will be completed by <strong>June 8, 2026</strong>.
+After this date, integrations relying on **legacy tokens will no longer function**.

+>To ensure uninterrupted service, partners should implement support for Entra ID tokens as soon as possible.
+For guidance on updating your integration, please refer to the [Enable Microsoft Entra ID token for Actionable Messages](https://learn.microsoft.com/en-us/outlook/actionable-messages/enable-entra-token-for-actionable-messages)

 ## Supported scenarios

 Sending actionable messages via email is supported in the following scenarios.